Back to Staff & Fellows

 Through her study in various geo-political locations, Faydra discovered her love and interest in racial politics in the American South.
 This interest in the South led her to MDC, where she applied and accepted the position as the 2020-2021 Autry Fellow.

 Prior to MDC, Faydra participated in the Strengthening Educational Access with Dartmouth (SEAD) Program as an Educational Access Advisor (EAA).
-SEAD works with high school students who are low-income and/or aspire to be first generation college graduates.
+SEAD works with high school students who are low-income and/or aspire to be first-generation college graduates.
 She also participated in Dartmouth’s Student Advisory Board for the university’s Sexual Violence Prevention Project.
 Through her work, Faydra was introduced to the formal world of systemic change.